Hendyley/CAL_PRO/README.md

 7. User must be able to view the events in list or calender form
 8. user must be able to edit and get acknowledge from users involves
-9. System must notfy user ever specific timing if user do not acknowledge 10.System shall remove the user from the event
+9. System must notfy user ever specific timing if user do not acknowledge
+10. System shall remove the user from the event

 <br />